| Safe Haskell | Safe-Inferred |

 coarbitrary ∷ a → Gen b → Gen b Source #

-Used to generate a function of type a -> b
+Used to generate a function of type a -> b.

 The first argument is a value, the second a generator.

-to perturb the random generator;
+You should use variant to perturb the random generator;

 the goal is that different values for the first argument will

-lead to different calls to variant
+lead to different calls to variant.
+An example will help:

-instance CoArbitrary a => CoArbitrary [a] where coarbitrary [] =variant
+instance CoArbitrary a => CoArbitrary [a] where coarbitrary [] =variant0 coarbitrary (x:xs) =variant1 . coarbitrary (x,xs)

 Instances